 Marriage and family therapists are there to help with any kind of relationship that exists between individuals.
 This includes premarital, divorce, remarriage, blended families, parenting, and school related concerns.
 We also take a systems approach to substance abuse problems.

 Problems such as parent-child conflicts require working with the entire family unit.
 As parents change kids develop.
 Parenting is a learned skilled.
-The goal of parenting is to work your self out of a job and raise an emotionally self-reliant individual who has an interest in others.
+The goal of parenting is to work yourself out of a job and raise an emotionally self-reliant individual who has an interest in others.
 Children are frequently a focal point for a divorced or divorcing couple.
-We want to insure that the couple does not use the children as a “weapon” to defeat or punish a former spouse.
+We want to ensure that the couple does not use the children as a “weapon” to defeat or punish a former spouse.

 Marriage and family therapy differs from individual or group therapy in that it focuses primarily on solving problems in relationships between people.
 We believe that an individual's problems including aches and pains, not sleeping, and other disturbances often reflect a troubled relationship.
 For example, a person may become depressed within a painful marital situation.
 A child may become overly anxious due to an excessive amount of external control.
 Generally, marriage and family therapy works to improve relationships between people, and increase understanding of self, others, patterns, goals, and stages of development.
 In contrast, traditional therapists most often focus on an individual’s personal problems due to internal feelings or past events through insight and reflection.